 How do I clean up mouse droppings safely?

-Wear gloves, use a disinfectant or bleach solution, and clean up droppings with paper towels.
+Wear gloves, use a disinfectant or bleach solution, and clean droppings with paper towels.
 Place waste in sealed plastic bags before disposal.

 800-901-1102